anuragkumar1903/Laila-Adv-/optional/README.md

 # optional/

-This folder contains **optional services** that Laila can integrate with, but does not require to function.
+This folder contains **optional services** that Laila(Adv) can integrate with, but does not require to function.

 ## Contents